Elon Musk is a visionary technologist.

 “Q3 2018 was a truly historic quarter for Tesla,” CEO Elon Musk and CFO Deepak Ahuja wrote in a letter to investors.
 “Model 3 is attracting customers of both premium and non-premium brands, making it a truly mainstream product.”

-In Nevada, the state gave Tesla nearly 1.3 billion in tax breaks to build their first Gigafactory in 2014.
+The state gave Tesla nearly 1.3 billion in tax breaks in Nevada to build their first Gigafactory in 2014.
 Tesla will be sales tax-free for 20 years, exempt from property tax for 10 years and will receive millions of other incentives.